uazo/cromite/README.md

 # Donate

-If you want, you can donate to support cromite development through [paypal](https://www.paypal.com/pools/c/9cwNgAQhRL).
+If you want, you can donate to support Cromite development through [paypal](https://www.paypal.com/pools/c/9cwNgAQhRL).

 # License